pingidentity-developers-experience/ping-oidc-client-sdk/README.md

 // Used to get the user info from the userinfo endpoint on the auth server, must be used after user has gone through authorize flow and a token is available in storage. const userInfo = await oidcClient.fetchUserInfo();

-// Get the token from storage
-const token = await oidcClient.getToken();
+// Get the token from storage, if the existing token is invalid and a refresh token exists then a token refresh call will be made const token = await oidcClient.getToken();

 // If you need the state that was passed to the server, you can get it from the TokenResponse managed by the library const state = token.state;

+// Introspect the existing token in storage and return response await oidcClient.introspectToken();

 // Revoke the token on the server and remove it from storage await oidcClient.revokeToken();